 Alexander Gutzmer has been Professor of Media and Communication at Quadriga University since 2013.
-From 2017 to 2018 he was also a visiting professor at the Mexican Business School “Tecnológico de Monterrey”.
-With a PhD in Cultural Studies and Business Administration, he also worked as Editorial Director and “First In-house Journalist” at Callwey-Verlag in Munich, Germany.
-He was also in charge of the architecture magazine Baumeister, as well as Topos, the English-language magazine for urban design and urban development.
-Now he is the director of Marketing and Communication at Euroboden.
-Gutzmer received his Doctor of Philosophy degree from London Goldsmiths College (University of London).
-He studied Cultural Studies (also at Goldsmiths College) and Business Administration (at FU Berlin and Warwick Business School).
-He started his career as a journalist with the Welt am Sonntag newspaper.
+From 2017 to 2018, he was also visiting professor at the Mexican Business School “Tecnológico de Monterrey”.
+With a PhD in Philosophy from Goldsmiths College, University of London, and a business degree from FU Berlin, he also worked as Editorial Director at Callwey-Verlag in Munich, Germany for ten years.
+There, he was in charge of the architecture magazine Baumeister, and of Topos, the English-language magazine for urban design and urban development.
+Alexander is now Director of Marketing and Communication at real estate developer Euroboden.
+He started his career as a journalist with Welt am Sonntag newspaper.

 Alexander Gutzmer considers communication to be a cultural activity and brings his background in economic and cultural science to bear on his understanding of entrepreneurial processes.
 He is fascinated by the development of strategic corporate communication towards a content-based phenomenon (keyword newsrooms).
 As a former journalist for architecture and urban development, he is also interested in issues such as urbanisation and the Smart City, corporate architecture, as well as the changes within the global media sector in the wake of digitisation.

 Content marketing is a relatively new communication and marketing sector, which so far is scientifically sub-systematised.
 Individual studies look at the subject largely from a marketing perspective.
 But the specific strengths of the subject are not given the attention they deserve.